efecarranza/blockchain-developer-bootcamp-final-project/README.md

 5. Run `npm run start` and front-end will show up on `localhost:3000`.
 6. Set up MetaMask to work with localhost.
 7. (Optional) Run `truffle test` from the root directory to run tests.

+There's a "hidden" `/admin` site to create bets and resolve them, in the real world, it wouldn't work like this but to make it easy to test, I've added it to the main site.

+There's also a registered Upkeep: `https://keepers.chain.link/kovan/2198` which checks whether there are outstanding bets and whether there's a need to perform an upkeep and automatically resolve bets.